William Allingham

 William Allingham (19 March 1824 – 18 November 1889) was an Irish poet, diarist and editor.
 He wrote several volumes of lyric verse, and his poem "The Faeries" was much anthologised.
 But he is better known for his posthumously published Diary, in which he records his lively encounters with Tennyson, Carlyle and other writers and artists.
-His wife, Helen Allingham, was a well-known watercolourist and illustrator.
+His wife, Helen Allingham, was a well-known artist, watercolourist and illustrator.

 Biography

 William Allingham was born on 19 March 1824 in Ballyshannon, a small town in the south of County Donegal in Ulster in the north of Ireland, which is now in the Republic of Ireland.
 He was the son of William Allingham, the manager of a local bank who was of English descent.
 His younger brothers and sisters were Catherine (born 1826), John (born 1827), Jane (born 1829), Edward (born 1831, and lived only a few months) and a still-born brother (born 1833).
 During his childhood, his parents moved twice within the town, where the boy enjoyed the country sights and gardens, learned to paint and listened to his mother's piano-playing.
 When he was nine, his mother died.